 Sometimes staying out late happens because children and young people may be having fun with their friends, but sometimes this isn't a safe thing to do.
-Children and young people who are absent from our home, without consent, are protected in line with the North and South of Tyne Missing Person's Process Chart.
+Children and young people who are absent from our home, without consent, are protected in line with The Police and Durham County Council's joint written policy and guidance on Children who go Missing from Home or Care.
+This policy is consistent with national legislation.